 Virgin Islands National Park, U.S. Virgin Islands

 For a more exotic locale, the U.S. Virgin Island of St. John is the ultimate destination for a barefoot-on-the-beach affair.
 Trunk Bay Beach, ranked consistently among the top 10 beaches in the world, is all crystal blue waters and white sand heaven.
-A special-use permit and non-refundable fee of at least $25 is required regardless of the number of guests in attendance.
+A special-use permit and non-refundable fee of at least $25 are required regardless of the number of guests in attendance.
 Exact prices and policies vary.

 Yosemite National Park, California

 Yosemite is the ultimate in dramatic natural settings.
 It also offers couples the rare privilege of getting married in a chapel within park grounds.
 Iconic, gorgeous landmarks abound from Half Dome and El Capitan to Bridalveil and Yosemite Falls.
 Accommodations are easy, with a slew of historic hotels and lodges on site.
 Given its well-deserved popularity, you'll want to book your national park wedding well in advance (up to a year).
-The special-use permit cost is $150 with an additional $50 fee per hour if event monitoring is required.
+The special-use permit cost is $150.